 Welcome

-Biology courses are also taught in the technical programs of Nursing, Pre-Hospital Emergency Care, Dental Hygiene and Biopharmaceutical Production.
-There is also a complementary course open to non-science students.
-In the department there are twelve teachers and two technicians who work towards providing courses that are relevant, challenging and stimulating.
+In the department there are fourteen teachers and two technicians who work towards providing courses that are relevant, challenging and stimulating.

 Biology Learning Centre

-The Biology Learning Centre, located at HS-318, is a study area for students taking Biology courses.
+The Biology Learning Centre, located at AME-318, is a study area for students taking Biology courses.
 The room contains posters, displays, specimens and a good selection of textbooks.
 In the Centre, students have access to computers, models, slides and other course related material.
 It is the perfect place to review laboratory related material since all the necessary equipment is made available.

 The Biology Learning Centre is open Monday to Friday, 8:30 a.m. to 4:00 p.m.